Ted Kluszewski: Chicago White Sox (1959–1960)

 When Kluszewski arrived in Chicago, the White Sox had a tenuous two-game lead on the Cleveland Indians in the AL pennant race.
 Their primary concern was a chronic lack of power, particularly at the left side, where rookie Norm Cash and veteran Earl Torgeson were the only threats to hit an occasional long ball.
 In Kluszewski, the front office believed it had a potential solution even though all three candidates played the same position.

 “We didn't have a regular first baseman,” White Sox pitcher Billy Pierce told Paul Ladewski in a story for the Society for American Baseball Research.
 “When we got Ted, we all thought it was a very, very good thing for us, because he gave us a strong left-handed hitter with a good reputation.
 We never thought he was past his prime but that he would help us.
 We were very glad to have him on our ballclub.”

-The trade failed to pay immediate dividends, however, and it wasn't until his 14th game that Kluszewski finally went deep with his new team.
+The trade failed to pay immediate dividends, however, and it was not until his 14th game Kluszewski finally went deep with his new team.
 He hit a pair of home runs against the Kansas City Athletics in the second game of a doubleheader on Sept.
 7 at Comiskey Park.
 Even though he would not hit another homer in the regular season, Kluszewski fared well enough (.297 batting average) to hold down a starter role.

 After the White Sox held off the Indians to claim their first pennant in 40 years, Kluszewski rose to the occasion and then some against the Los Angeles Dodgers in the first World Series of his career.
 In 25 plate appearances, Kluszewski hit .391, with three home runs, two walks, and 10 RBI.

-In his first trip to the plate, Kluszewski singled off starter Roger Craig to give the White Sox a 1-0 lead in the first inning.
-He triggered a seven-run onslaught two innings later with a towering drive that landed in the lower deck in right field, a three-run homer that knocked Craig out of the game.
+In his first trip to the plate, Kluszewski singled off starter Roger Craig to give the White Sox a 1–0 lead in the first inning.
+He triggered a seven-run onslaught two innings later with a towering drive that landed in the lower deck in right field, a three-run homer which knocked Craig out of the game.